Rehab and Wellbeing

 Can I self-refer?

 If you have a diagnosis of a life-limiting condition, you can refer yourself by calling us on 01462 679540 (option 2) or by emailing gh.hospice@nhs.net.
-You are also very welcome to drop-in to one of our Wellbeing Hubs to talk with a member of staff directly.
+Alternatively, you are very welcome to drop-in to one of our Wellbeing Hubs to talk with a member of staff directly.
 Please also get back in touch if you have already been known to our Rehab and Wellbeing team and wish to reconnect for a review of your needs.

 What happens at my first appointment?